eudemonics/scaredycat/README.md

 ####** usage: scaredycat.py [-h] [-p PAYLOAD] [-v] [libcfile]

 optional arguments:

-  libcfile              path to libc.so file (usually in /system/lib on
-                        android devices). one is included in the repo.
+    libcfile              path to libc.so file (usually in /system/lib on android devices). one is included in the repo.
     -h, --help            show this help message and exit -p PAYLOAD, --payload PAYLOAD
                           path to shellcode/payload to be injected into mp4 file. a generic one created by meterpreter is included.
-  -v, --version         scaredycat.py version 0.1 beta, by vvn (eudemonics).
+    -v, --version         version information
-                        released 12/8/2015.